thombashi/pytablewriter/docs/pages/examples/output/stream/index.rst

             writer.write_table()

             # change the stream to a string buffer to get the output as a string
-            # you can also get tabular text by using dumps method
+            # you can also get the tabular text by using dumps method
             writer.stream = io.StringIO()
             writer.write_table()
             print(writer.stream.getvalue())